Christmas Shoebox Appeal FAQ

 Where can I drop my shoebox off?

-There are over 400 drop off locations across the country, in particular all Dealz stores, First Stop and Toymaster branches around Ireland.
-A full list of all our drop off points are available here .
+There are over 400 drop off locations across the country, in particular all Dealz Poundland and PepCo stores, as well as First Stop and Toymaster branches around Ireland.
+A full list of all our drop off points will be available here from the 21st October.

 I can’t donate a full box, can I still help?